 - Preheat convection oven to 350F.

-- Place skirt steaks on a baking pan and cook for 10-15 minutes.
+- Place skirt steaks on a baking pan.
+Season with salt and pepper.